 Primary gas fireplace types to consider include:

-- Direct-vent gas inserts require a chimney or vent.
+- Direct-vent gas inserts: These require a chimney or vent.
 Pollutants get vented out of your living area, but so does some heat.
 Vented models take longer to install.
 The results are a more traditional look and feel.
 They’re more compliant with building codes, but they’re also the most expensive gas fireplace option.

 Trust Therm-Con for All Your Fireplace Needs